 Professor John Kersey, PhD, EdD, FRSA, FRGS, FSA Scot., Honorary Academician of the Pontificia Accademia Tiberina, Rome, is a British musician, educationalist and clergyman known for his radical traditionalist, paleolibertarian views.
-He has made the first recordings of numerous piano works of the nineteenth-century, consults on matters concerning international credentials for law firms in the United States, and is Presiding Bishop of the Apostolic Episcopal Church, a Continuing Anglican denomination.
+He has made the first recordings of numerous piano works of the nineteenth-century, is Master of All Saints College, Dublin, consults on matters concerning international credentials for law firms in the United States, and is Presiding Bishop of the Apostolic Episcopal Church, a Continuing Anglican denomination.

 Born in Enfield, North London, the son of a chartered surveyor and a local government administrator, Professor Kersey attended The Latymer School, Edmonton (at that time the top co-educational grammar school in the country), where he was a Latymer Foundation Music Scholar and eleven times school prizewinner.
 Aged fourteen, he won a Local Authority Junior Exhibition Award to the Royal College of Music, London (RCM), where he studied piano with Yu Chun-Yee.
 Here, he graduated with First Class Honours in the Bachelor of Music degree as the top pianist of his year and was the winner of twelve prizes and awards.
 After graduate study at the RCM (where his research into performance practice in recordings of the pupils of Liszt and irrational rhythm in the music of Alkan resulted in the degree of Master of Music in Performance Studies: Applied Research) and Christ’s College, Cambridge (Bachelor of Arts status, subsequently Master of Arts status), he was elected to a Junior Fellowship at the RCM, and as a result was presented to H.R.H. the Prince of Wales.
 During these years he developed specialist interests in unjustly neglected piano repertoire, particularly of the Romantic era, and in the piano performance history of the first decades of the twentieth-century.
 This work has led directly to his subsequent musical research and recording projects.